readyready15728/misc/awakemud-notes.md

 (And it's Matrix work.)
 * There is a Matrix terminal on the first floor of The Gravity Bar in a private dining booth.
 * Rex Jackson at Dirty Rikki's Bar in Everett offers work.
+(Maxes out at 1000 rep.)
 * A man in Dirty Rikki's Bar practices Latin and Arabic.
 * 'sit' / 'rest' / 'sleep'.
 * There is a Matrix terminal in the Spacebucks at Surehand Square.
 There is